v112263/it-autonomos-spain/_includes/en/04-knowledge-base/02-tax-reporting/foreign_property.md

 ### Property in other countries

-When you file your declaration for the first year, you can declare property acquired in other countries (for example, real estate).
+When you file your tax return for the first year, you must declare any property acquired in other countries (e.g. real estate).

-If you have real estate, it is better to declare it right away.
-This way, you won't have to pay taxes when you sell it.
-My knowledge on this matter is too superficial; I do not know exactly how this is done and what the nuances are.
+In case of selling real estate in another country, you will need to pay tax in Spain.
+However, if you sell your main residence and reinvest those funds in a home in Spain, you can avoid paying taxes on the sale.